berislavlopac/figga/README.md

 ### From INI Files

-Alternatively, `fig.Configuration` can be instantiated using one or more [configparser](https://docs.python.org/3/library/configparser.html)-compatible files:
+Alternatively, `figga.Configuration` can be instantiated using one or more [configparser](https://docs.python.org/3/library/configparser.html)-compatible files:

-    from fig import Configuration
+    from figga import Configuration

     config = Configuration.from_files('config1.ini', '/vars/config2.ini')